Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 European labour law from a British perspective

-The legal group, Thompsons Solicitors founded in London in 1921, plays an important role in the legal representation of workers organized in trade unions and trade union officials in United Kingdom.
-Its 800 workers in 22 branch offices are not just concerned with labour laws related to individuals but also with collective labour law.
-It has published a magazine of its own since 1996.
-This is freely accessible in the Internet under: Thompsons Labour and European Law Review.
+The legal group, Thompsons Solicitors founded in London in 1921, plays an important role in the legal representation of workers organized in trade unions and trade union officers in the UK.
+Its 800 workers in 22 branch offices are not just concerned with individual but also with collective labour law.
+It has published a magazine of its own since 1996, which is freely accessible in the Internet: Thompsons Labour and European Law Review.

 EWC with a web page of its own

-The European works council of the tourism group, Club Med, has put an exemplary home page onto the Internet.
-It presents its work in five languages (amongst these English and French, unfortunately not in German). under its official name "European committee of social dialogue".
-You can read discussions with central management in EWC meetings: e.g. questions and answers on the group's strategy plan; employment agreements from various countries and press releases can be downloaded..
+The European works council of the tourism group, Club Méd, has put an exemplary home page onto the Internet.
+It presents its work in five languages (amongst these English and French) under its official name "European Social Dialog Comittee".
+You can read discussions with central management in EWC meetings: e. g. questions and answers on the group's strategy plan; works agreements from various countries and press releases can be downloaded.

 Statistical evaluation of EWC agreements

-Beside the EWC database of the European Trade Union Institute in Brussels (see report in EWC News 1/2005) there is another possibility of investigating the contents of EWC agreements.
+Beside the EWC database of the European Trade Union Institute in Brussels there is another possibility of investigating the contents of EWC agreements.
 The Social Development Agency (SDA) also operates a database.
-This one processes important characteristics of EWC work statistically in five languages (German amongst them).
-A list contents can be found on the web page.
+This one processes important characteristics of EWC work statistically in five languages.
+A list of all query facilities can be found on the web page.

 General Motors workers' blog